James Mickens on why all data science is political

 DH: I always wonder about integrating these data sets.
 You mention certain zip codes have more data or more gathered information on the residents in those areas.
 And out there, there are companies like, for instance, financial institutions that want to evaluate people for loans.
 And they’re aggregating data from many, many sources.
 So, inherently it would seem there’d be more information about people and potential crime, or crime in certain zip codes.
 And if the financial institutions just take that data at face value, they may make interpretations.
 Because then that’s another thing someone has to decide — how do I aggregate all this data together and decide on a profile of who you are?
 And there’s implications further beyond just the criminal justice system.
 How many people are looking at that and what are they saying?

 JM: It’s a real problem, what you just described.
 And for all the people listening, I want to look right in the camera.
 Where is it?
 Oh, I’m stuck in Zoom World it’s right here. [laughter] I want to make this very, very clear.
 All data science is political.
 It’s impossible to take a dataset and analyze it in a “perfectly objective” way.
 Because you’re always going to be putting on there some type of value judgment about what the dataset represents; whether that dataset covers all the attributes that you care about; and what you are trying to do with the dataset.
 And I think that, once again, it’s very easy for technologists and entrepreneurs to say, “Let the machines handle it, because it’s just zeros and ones.”
 But that’s not at all the way that this sort of a system works.
 You look at things, for example, like predicting whether someone’s going to default on a loan, maybe to give them a mortgage or something like that.
 Let’s say I give you some dataset which looks at the historical rate of loan defaults for a bunch of different people.
 First of all, which communities are you looking at?
 You know, were they already the target of, let’s say, previous predatory lending, which put them in a poor position to pay for new loans — things like that?
 Thinking about those questions and whether those questions are important, that is a political process.
-And by political I don’t mean political like you’re a capital “R” Republican or a capital “D” Democrat.
-I mean political in the sense that you are making a statement about what you would prefer the world to look like, given that you’re going to analyze data in a certain way.
+And by “political” I don’t mean political in the sense that like, you’re a capital “R” Republican or a capital “D” Democrat.
+I mean “political” in the sense that you are making a statement about what you would prefer the world to look like, given that you’re going to analyze data in a certain way.

 That’s what I mean by political.
 I think it’s so important for people to understand that because so often you hear this attitude of, “Yeah, we have these humans making these decisions and of course, humans are biased.
 But once we feed it into this machine learning thing, once you feed into this algorithm, all of our bias problems go away.”
 And that’s just completely false.
 And what you end up seeing, time and time again, is that if you don’t ask these political questions, if you’re not honest about that kind of stuff, then you see the old biases that you were supposedly trying to get rid of being replicated in these new systems that you create.
 Except now you have this sort of facade of like “it’s just zeros and ones.”
 So, when I see, or I hear about things like, “oh, we’re going to use algorithms to determine the first pass of CV screening.”
 You know, you submit an application, then an algorithm basically says, “Here’s the first cut” of things.
 That concerns me.
 Because there’s many studies that show, for example, if you have two resumes that are exactly the same, you just change the name, and all kinds of bad things happen based on whether you change the name to a woman’s or a person of color sounding name, you know, so on and so forth.
 And so if you say, “Oh, the goal of our algorithm is to be just as accurate as our old system,” your old system wasn’t accurate.
 So, I think it’s really important for everyone listening, if you’re in a company and your CTO or some data scientist says, “Don’t worry, we’ve got an algorithm on the case.
 We’re not going to have any bias problems,” fire that person!
 Arguably make a citizen’s arrest. [laughter] Look it up, be knowledgeable of the statutes.
-Try to do something until the authorities can show up.
+Try to do something to them till the authorities can show up.
 Because that’s just a terrible way of thinking about things.

 CA: So, this is a question that I was thinking about after watching some presentations you’ve given and then also reading about how you think about teaching.
 You’re an educator — you’re not just a researcher — and you’re really a communicator and somebody who cares a lot about trying to foster these conversations.
 I think anybody who knows about you knows that you really lean into humor and storytelling and narrative in these public talks, and I imagine maybe in the classroom, too.
 So, I would just love to hear you talk about why you do that.
 I imagine that it’s a deliberate choice that you’re making.